-- In 2023, the GGLDC continued to actively market and promote all of its shovel-ready and high-tech commercialization assets, while performing normal maintenance such as mowing, building maintenance and sign care.
+- 1. Actively maintain and enhance shovel-ready and high-tech commercialization assets owned by GGLDC in Genesee County. - a.
+In 2024, the GGLDC continued to actively market and promote all of its shovel-ready and high-tech commercialization assets, while performing normal maintenance such as mowing, building maintenance and sign care.
 The GGLDC is also constantly reviewing the industry requirements of companies to ensure that our corporate business parks have the necessary infrastructure to be competitive and meet those potential companies' needs. - 2.
+Support the GCEDC economic development and selling process helping to facilitate capital investment and job creation commitments and tax base enhancement in the community. - a.
 Supported the GCEDC economic development and selling processes, helping to facilitate capital investment and job creation commitments and tax base enhancement in the community.
-Proposed land sales for projects at the Genesee Valley Agri-Business Park and the MedTech Park. - 3.
-Supported the GCEDC's efforts in workforce training and development and innovation/entrepreneurship by utilizing the revenue received from solar projects to fund workforce training initiatives. - 4.
+Completed land sales for projects at MedTech Park. - 3.
+Support the GCEDC's efforts in workforce training and development and innovation/entrepreneurship. - a.
+Supported the GCEDC's efforts in workforce training and development and innovation/entrepreneurship by utilizing the revenue received from solar projects to fund workforce training initiatives.
+Supported investments in training equipment at SUNY Genesee Community College, Genesee Valley BOCES, and Batavia High School. - 4.
+Act as good stewards on behalf of the County and its Stakeholders, promoting collaborative efforts, accountability and communication. - a.
 The GGLDC continues to communicate with all stakeholders in the County.
-The GGLDC also looks for opportunities to partner with local organizations on potential workforce projects that support our current manufacturing base while planning for the workforce for future projects at STAMP that do not exist yet.
+The GGLDC also looks for opportunities to partner with local organizations on potential workforce projects that support our current manufacturing base and projects under construction, while planning for the workforce for future projects at STAMP that do not exist yet.